 Feminist and queer politics run through this project.
-The study aims to challenge problematic and cissexist narratives in much past research about trans and/or non-binary lives, and to expand popular and clinical understandings of disordered eating.
+The study aims to challenge problematic and cissexist narratives in much past research about binary and non-binary trans lives, and to expand popular and clinical understandings of disordered eating.

 My perspective is also shaped by my background as a white, educated, middle-class, non-disabled, British researcher.
 With that in mind, I don’t bring a set hypothesis that I think is important.
 The research is designed around building long-term, collaborative relationships, so that topics emerge from what matters to participants.

 If you’re interested in participating in this research, I’d love to hear from you – please take a look at the taking part information.